flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 5G

-O2 offers 5G as standard on Pay Monthly plans (with a 5G phone), SIM Only and Data Only plans, so you won’t have to pay any extra to get it, and you can get it on a wider range of plan types than some networks.
+O2 offers 5G as standard on Pay Monthly, SIM Only, Pay As You Go, and Data Only plans, so you won’t have to pay any extra to get it, and you can get it on a wider range of plan types than some networks.

 Roaming Destinations